Shala (tribe): Geography

 Today in Kosovo, the Shala are concentrated primarily around Vushtrri, Mitrovica, and Trepça in the hilly region known as Shala e Bajgorës, Bajgora being the largest of their 37 settlements.
 They are divided into four clans or vllazni (brothers): the Gima, Peci, Maleti (related to the Lotaj in Albania proper) and the Lopçi.
-There are also significant numbers of Shala in Peja (Rashiq, Raushiq and Loxhe Village), in Isniq, Lluka e Epërme and Strellç in Ulët near Deçan, in Klina, in Kopiliq near Drenica, in Rakosh and Citak near Istog.
+There are also significant numbers of Shala in Peja (Rashiq, Raushiq and Loxhe Village), in Isniq, Lluka e Epërme and Strellç in Ulët near Deçan, in Klina, in Kopiliq near Drenica, and in the settlements between Rakosh and Citak near Istog.

 Since the 18th century, the village of Isniq near Decan has been settled by Shala tribe.
 The Shala in Isniq were formed by Lek Vuka and his three sons : Nik, Prek and Vuk.
 From that time, the Shala descendants increased in numbers until today they number almost 500 houses within and outside the village.
 From there some families settled in Tomoc, Lluga and Trubuhoc near Istog and Boletin near Mitrovica.